mauriciopoppe/PojoViz/README.md

 ### Configuration phase

-- The library's representation in %PojoViz configured with the following properties:
+- The library's representation in %PojoViz is configured with the following properties:

-	- Global access point of the library (e.g. window.d3)
+	- Global access point to the library (e.g. window.d3)
 	- The maximum number of levels allowed while running the DFS algorithm
 	- The *src* of the script (if it's an external resource)
-	- The forbidden objects which are discarded when found by the DFS algorithm
+	- Forbidden objects which are discarded when found by the DFS algorithm

 ### Process phase

 - After the configuration is read %PojoViz's `ObjectAnalyzer` class analyzes the properties of this object and if any of them is an object/function constructor (configurable in settings) then `ObjectAnalyzer` will follow this link recursively saving each object/function found in a `HashMap`
 - `ObjectAnalyzer` will also in the process save the links (edges of the graph) found (from an object property to an object/function constructor) in an array for later use
 - The main program will ask `ObjectAnalyzer` for a JSON representation of the nodes/edges of the generated graph
 - [Dagre](https://github.com/cpettitt/dagre)'s layout program is executed with the generated JSON which returns the positions of each node in a 2D plane